nallouane/Web-App-DevOps-Project/README.md

 ### Prerequisites

-For the application to succesfully run, you need to install the following packages:
+For the application to succesfully run, you will need to have the packages in the 'requirements.txt' file.

-- flask (version 2.2.2)
-- pyodbc (version 4.0.39)
-- SQLAlchemy (version 2.0.21)
-- werkzeug (version 2.2.3)

 ### Usage